shapeblue/hackerbook/cloudstack/hack/com.md

 Tip: CPVM/SSVM/KVM agents work as indirect or connected agents.

-The `cloud-engine-orchestartion` implements `AgentManagerImpl` that manages agents by means of `AgentAttache`.
+The `cloud-engine-orchestration` implements `AgentManagerImpl` that manages agents by means of `AgentAttache`.

 CloudStack management server supports two kinds of agents: